Road and Transport Mission Mode Project

 The Road and Transport Mission Mode Project (MMP) is one of the 27 Mission Mode Projects of the National e-Governance Plan in India, a program to centralize governance operations online.

 Services and software

 Under this project, Road Transport Offices (RTOs) are being computerized throughout India.
-Data is collected at State Registers, National Registers, and RTOs which are connected to one another and share comprehensive data.
-Driving license (DL) services online can process applications for new licenses, select dates for driving skills test, and accept online payments for license-related fees.
+Data is collected at State Registers, National Registers, and RTOs which are connected and share comprehensive data.
+Driving license (DL) services online can process applications for new licenses, select dates for driving skills tests, and accept online payments for license-related fees.
 Vehicle registration (VR) services include payment of registration related fees, clearance certificates, and ownership transfer.

 The project is being implemented by NIC.
 The software for vehicle registration service is called Sarathi.

-and the software for drivers license services is called Sarathi.
+and the software for driver's license services is called Sarathi.

 Below is the list of services provided under the Sarathi Project: